 How much water does the arrowhead plant need?

 Arrowhead plants need frequent watering and have moderate watering needs.
-Although they are quite drought resistant, watering you arrowhead plant regularly will lead to better growth.
-Dropping leaves on your plant are a clear indicator that it needs more water.
+However, they are quite a drought resistant, watering your arrowhead plant regularly will lead to better growth.
+Dropping leaves on your plant indicates that it needs more water.

-To summarize what we said about the arrowhead plant, we want to leave you with the confirmation that arrowhead plants make great leafy friends and are well suited to be kept as houseplants.
-If you live in Hardiness zones 10 and 11 you can even grow arrowhead plants outdoors.
+Living in Hardiness zones 10 and 11, you can even grow arrowhead plants outdoors.
 How cool is that!
-The best thing about arrowhead plants apart from being an aroid is that they are extremely easy to care for and are available in multiple colours.
+The best thing about arrowhead plant care is that they are extremely easy to care for and are available in multiple colors.